 The Szymanski family also rescued the well-known translator and theater journalist, Jacek Fruhling.
 He stayed with the family for a short time.
 Fruhling had characteristic Semitic features requiring him to frequently change where he stayed.
 The Szymanski family gave him temporary shelter and provided him with food and clothes.
 The family also helped many other Jews.
 In his interview for the Museum of the History of Polish Jews, Bogdan Szymanski recalls: “I don’t remember those people’s names; I merely recollect their faces, handshakes, pats on the back, countenances lit up with gratitude and joy.
 This was the greatest reward.”
 When hiding Jews in their home, Bogdan would stand guard should a neighbor come by.

 During the course of the war, the family lost contact with some of the Jews they were helping.
 On August 1, 1944, the day the Warsaw Uprising broke out, Ewa Zelkowitz was visiting with the Szymanski family and was unable to return to her apartment in the Wola district.
 On September 30, 1944, after the Germans put down the Warsaw Uprising, the Germans forcibly marched the entire civilian population of Warsaw out of the city.
 The Szymanski family and Ewa were deported to the transfer camp in Pruszkow, where they were separated from each other.
 The Szymanski family and Ewa all survived the war.

 Wladyslaw and Jadwiga died years ago.
-Bogdan is in his 80s and lives in Krakow, Poland.
+Bogdan died on February 28, 2022.